Symphii/Symphii/README.md

-- Hi, I’m Symphii !
-- Avid League, TFT, Legends of Runeterra player
-- Just trying to survive uni one day at a time copium
+- Just your average engineering student trying to survive UWaterloo Eng